wear your heart on your sleeve

 What it means

-To show your emotions openly rather than hiding them.
-It describes someone whose feelings, especially affection, are easy for others to see.
+"Wear your heart on your sleeve" is an English idiom meaning to show your emotions openly rather than hiding them.
+It describes someone whose feelings — especially affection — are easy for others to read.
+Possibly originates from medieval knights tying a lady's ribbon to their sleeve in tournaments.

 Examples